Butch Cassidy: 1889–1895

 In 1890, Cassidy purchased a ranch on the outskirts of Dubois, Wyoming.
-This location is across the state from the notorious Hole-in-the-Wall, a natural geological formation, and a popular hideout for outlaw gangs, including Cassidy's, during the era.
+This location was across the state from the notorious Hole-in-the-Wall, a natural geological formation, and a popular hideout for outlaw gangs, including Cassidy's, during the era.
 Cassidy's ranching was possibly a façade for clandestine activities, perhaps with Hole-in-the-Wall outlaws, as he was never financially successful at ranching.
 Cassidy's ranch used the "unmistakable brand" of "Reverse-E, Box, E".

 In early 1894, Cassidy became involved romantically with rancher and outlaw Ann Bassett.
 Her father was a rancher who did business with Cassidy, supplying him with fresh horses and beef.
 That same year, Cassidy was arrested at Lander, Wyoming, for stealing horses and possibly for running a protection racket among the local ranchers there.
-He was imprisoned in the Wyoming State Prison in Laramie, where he served 18 months of a 2-year sentence; he was released and pardoned in January 1896 by Governor William Alford Richards.
+He was imprisoned in the Wyoming State Prison in Laramie, where he served eighteen months of a two-year sentence; he was released and pardoned in January 1896 by Governor William Alford Richards.
 He became involved briefly with Bassett's older sister Josie before returning to Ann.